Acute Psychotic Disorder with Mania With Psychotic Features and Substance Induced Psychotic Disorder

 When to See a Doctor

-It is generally advisable to consult with a qualified healthcare professional, such as a psychiatrist or a general physician experienced in mental health, if you or someone you know is experiencing a combination of manic symptoms and psychotic features, especially if there is a history of substance use.
-A thorough evaluation can help determine the underlying causes and guide appropriate treatment strategies.
-Early intervention may improve long-term outcomes and quality of life.
+It is advisable to consult a doctor if you or someone you know experiences a combination of psychotic symptoms (hallucinations, delusions), manic-like behavior (elevated mood, increased energy, impulsivity), and particularly if there is a history of substance use.
+A thorough evaluation by a mental health professional, such as a psychiatrist or psychologist, is important for accurate diagnosis and to determine the most appropriate course of action.
+Early intervention may improve outcomes and prevent potential complications.

 When to Seek Immediate Medical Attention